cpsievert/cpsievert.github.com/slides/stat226/0123/index.md

 Food for thought
 ========================================================
+incremental:false

-* How is a bar chart different from a histogram?
+* What's the difference between a bar chart and a histogram?
+* What's the difference between nominal, ordinal and quantitiative variables?
+* Name three different methods for identifying the center of a distribution.
+* What's the difference between a descriptive statement and inferential statement?

 Pareto Chart
 ========================================================